pandas-dev/pandas/doc/source/ecosystem.rst

 Seaborn is a Python visualization library based on `matplotlib <https://matplotlib.org>`__.
 It provides a high-level, dataset-oriented interface for creating attractive statistical graphics.
-The plotting functions in seaborn understand pandas objects and leverage pandas grouping operations internally to support concise specification of complex visualizations.
-Seaborn also goes beyond matplotlib and pandas with the option to perform statistical estimation while plotting, aggregating across observations and visualizing the fit of statistical models to emphasize patterns in a dataset.
+The plotting functions in seaborn understand Pandas objects and leverage Pandas grouping operations internally to support concise specification of complex visualizations.
+Seaborn also goes beyond matplotlib and Pandas with the option to perform statistical estimation while plotting, aggregating across observations and visualizing the fit of statistical models to emphasize patterns in a dataset.